AM2R: Gameplay

+Development

-DevelopmentAM2R was developed by Milton Guasti under the pseudonym DoctorM64 over the course of about ten years, although with several periods of no work done on the game.
+AM2R was developed by Milton Guasti under the pseudonym DoctorM64 over about ten years, with several breaks.
 Guasti wanted to recreate the fast gameplay of Metroid: Zero Mission and the "atmosphere and solitude" of Super Metroid.
-After having finished Metroid II for the first time, he imagined it to be "cool" to play the game with modern gameplay, an in-game mini-map rather than with a physical map on one's lap, and the Omega Metroids as tall as the screen.
-As Guasti was not a programmer at the time, he used a trial-and-error method to modify a platforming game engine by Martin Piecyk within the game creation system GameMaker, with learning being his main motivation for working on the game.
+After finishing Metroid II for the first time, he imagined the game with modern gameplay, an in-game mini-map rather than a physical map, and the Omega Metroids as tall as the screen.
+As Guasti was not a programmer at the time, he used a trial-and-error method to modify a platforming game engine by Martin Piecyk within the game creation system GameMaker, with learning being his main motivation.

-At first the remake followed the original Metroid II's map layout and already existing sprites from Metroid: Zero Mission and Super Metroid.
-As Guasti kept working on the game engine and polished each ability, he felt that AM2R started to seem more and more authentic.
-After the game had been made public, several artists contacted Guasti and volunteered to create original art for the game; the Metroid evolutions were redesigned, and new enemies and areas unrelated to other Metroid games were added.
-He remade the music himself while waiting for customers in his recording studio.
-The added log system was designed to deliver narrative in a non-intrusive way.
+At first the remake followed the original Metroid II's map layout and existing sprites from Metroid: Zero Mission and Super Metroid.
+As Guasti kept working on the game engine and developed his skills, he felt that AM2R felt more and more authentic.
+After he announced the game, several artists volunteered to create original art; the Metroid evolutions were redesigned, and new enemies and areas unrelated to other Metroid games were added.
+Guasti remade the music while waiting for customers in his recording studio.
+The log system was designed to deliver narrative in a non-intrusive way.